Overview of Short Stock Buy-Ins & Close-Outs

 09:20

-A communication will be sent, on a best efforts basis, notifying the client whether the close-out will occur.
+If we were unable to borrow shares to meet settlement, a communication will be sent, on a best efforts basis, notifying the client that a close-out will occur.

 09:30

-IBKR initiates the close-out using a volume weighted average price (VWAP) order scheduled to run over regular trading hours.
+We initiate the close-out by placing an order prior to the open of regular trading hours.
 The close-out quantity will be reflected within the TWS Trades window.
-Since the final close-out price is not known until the VWAP order is complete, the previous trading day’s closing price is used as a placeholder price on TWS.
-The placeholder price will be updated with the actual execution price upon completion of the VWAP order.
+Since the final close-out price may not be known until the end of the day, the previous trading day’s closing price is used as a placeholder price on TWS.
+The placeholder price will be updated with the actual execution price upon completion of the close-out order.

 It is possible that under certain circumstances, due to limited liquidity in the market, that the close-out order may not be executed or may be only partially executed.
 In that case, the initial close-out quantity will be corrected down to the executed quantity.
 The remaining quantity will remain subject to close-out at the start of regular trading hours the following business day.